Nerve Fibres: Properties And Classification: Classification And Properties

 • Myelin Sheath: Myelin is a lipid material that wraps around the axon and is protective.

-Diagram: Structure Of A Nerve Fibre
+Structure of a Nerve Fibre

 NEET Highest Scoring Chapters & Topics